Bullous impetigo: Infectious period

 After 48 hours the disease is considered no longer contagious assuming the proper antibiotic treatments have been administered.

 Pathogenesis

 Exfoliating toxins are serine proteases that specifically bind to and cleave desmoglein 1 (Dsg1).
 Previous studies suggested that exfoliating toxins bind to gangliosides, causing a release of protease by keratinocytes acting as superantigens in stimulating the skin's immune system.
 A more recent proposal states there are three known exfoliating toxins; ETA, ETB, and ETD which act as a glutamic acid-specific serine protease with concentrated specificity.
 Which results in the cleavage of human Dsg1 at a unique site after glutamic acid residues causing deactivation.
-Proteolysis of the peptide bond leading up to the dysfunction of Dsg1 and the desmosome allows for an understanding as to why the bullous forms, making the peptide bond crucial for proper function if Dsg1.

 S. aureus

-A pyogenic non-motile Gram-positive cocci which forms into grape like clusters.
-Just like other forms of staph, S. aureus has a variety of virulence factors which include surface proteins involved in adherence, secretion of enzymes that degrade proteins, and secrete toxins which damage the host's cells.

 S. aureus expresses surface receptors for fibrinogen, fibronectin, and vitronectin.
 These surface receptors allow a bridge to be formed which binds to host endothelial cells.
 Lipases allow for the degradation of lipids on the skin surface and its expression can be directly correlated with its ability of the bacteria to produce abscesses.

-Diagnosis

-Observing the skin's physical appearance, or swabbing a culture of the lesion for S. aureus.
-Nasal swabs from the patient's immediate family members are necessary to identify them as being asymptomatic nasal carriers of S. aureus.